DarkoVasiljevic/DEMOSSL/README.md

 # DEMOSSL

-.NET C++/CLI application using general-purpose cryptography library OpenSSL.
+.NET C++/CLI application using OpenSSL cryptography library.

-Supports a number of different cryptographic algorithms: Ciphers, Cryptographic hash functions, Public-key cryptography.
+Application use a set of Symmetric-key and Public-key cryptography algorithms to demonstrate:
+  - public and private key generation,
+  - data encryption/decryption,
+  - digital signing and verification,
+  - hash functions and message authentication code.